ow2-proactive/connector-matlab-scilab/README.txt

 ProActive Matlab/Scilab Connector {version}

-You can find the documentation of ProActive Matlab/Scilab Connector in the docs directory.
+You can find the documentation of ProActive Matlab/Scilab Connector in the docs folder.

 Javadoc and updated documentation are available online: http://proactive.inria.fr

-*** Quick start :
+*** Quick start using the Matlab_Connector_bin or the Scilab_Connector_bin package :

-* Download ProActive Scheduling Server from the ProActive website : http://proactive.inria.fr
+* Download ProActive Scheduling Server from the ProActive website : http://proactive.inria.fr and install it preferably in a shared folder of your computation farm.

-* Copy matlab_scilab_connector/dist/lib/ProActive_Matlab_Scilab.jar into Scheduling/addons/ directory or run the ant target deploy.matsci.scheduling
+* Copy the contents of folder matsci_connector/scheduler_plugin into ProActive_Scheduler_server/addons/ folder

-* If you use Matlab, choose any of the files, depending on your environment :
+* After copying, if you use Matlab, edit the XML file MatlabWorkerConfiguration.xml inside the Scheduling/addons/ folder according to your local Matlab installation.
-    - matlab_scilab_connector/matlab/config/worker/MatlabConfigurationTemplateUnix.xml
-    - matlab_scilab_connector/matlab/config/worker/MatlabConfigurationTemplateWindows.xml
-  Edit it according to your local Matlab installation, rename it to MatlabConfiguration.xml and copy this file into SCHEDULING/addons/
+  The MachineGroup tag allows to specify a range of host for which the given configuration applies.
+Several configurations for several machine groups can be written in a single MatlabWorkerConfiguration.xml file, but this makes sense only if the scheduler is installed in a shared folder and every worker Node will use the same scheduler installation when starting and registering to the ResourceManager.
+  When each machine uses a local scheduler-worker installation, then the scheduler_plugin folder must be copied into each addons folder of the scheduler_worker installation, and the MatlabWorkerConfiguration.xml file must be edited on each machine.

-* If you use Scilab, choose any of the files, depending on your environment :
+* If you use Scilab, edit the ScilabWorkerConfiguration.xml file.
+The same remarks apply as with Matlab.
-    - matlab_scilab_connector/scilab/config/worker/ScilabConfigurationTemplateUnix.xml
-    - matlab_scilab_connector/scilab/config/worker/ScilabConfigurationTemplateWindows.xml
-  Edit it according to your local Scilab installation, rename it to ScilabConfiguration.xml and copy this file into SCHEDULING/addons/

 * Read the instructions in SCHEDULING/README.txt in order to start the scheduler